Are you organizing your Penang itinerary? Are you wondering what to do in Penang in 3 days? We got you covered!

 If you have time left over on this day, finish it off with some beautiful butterflies in the newly revamped Entopia.

 We loved our hour exploring the beautiful insects in Entopia.
-Espesially a great outing if you have little kids.
+Especially a great outing if you have little kids.
+To prepare them for the trip to Entopia, why not sure some butterfly facts with them?

 If you were wondering what to do in Penang in 3 days, we hope our little guide has been able to solve that issue for you!

-We have covered almost all of Penang points of interest in our itinerary, and we hope you get the full experience this magical destination has to offer!
+We have covered almost all of Penang’s points of interest in our itinerary, and we hope you get the full experience this magical destination has to offer!

 Over to you: